UtrechtUniversity/yoda-clienttools/README.md

   --verbose, -v         Show information as extracted from CSV file --no-validate-domains, -n
-                        Do not validate email address domains
+                        Do not validate email address domains --creator-user CREATOR_USER
+                        User who creates user (only available in Yoda 1.9 and higher) --creator-zone CREATOR_ZONE
+                        Zone of the user who creates user (only available in Yoda 1.9 and higher)

         The CSV file is expected to include the following labels in its header (the first row):
         'category'    = category for the group